bf4r/tush/README.md

 - Pulling your own repo with your own modules to easily and instantly having them again anywhere you want

 ## Compatibility and requirements
-Runs on UNIX-like operating system with `bash` installed.
+Runs on Linux-based operating systems with `bash` installed.
 Tested on NixOS.
 Install dependencies of individual modules.
 A system for installing module dependencies is coming soon.
 For now, you have to check which dependencies the module needs.